A new bio-robotMedia Releases Biology Human Health Industrial co-operation Radiopharmacy

 Telephone: +41 56 310 41 83, e-mail: firstname.lastname@example.org

 From researcher to entrepreneurWith the new Founder Fellowship, the Paul Scherrer Institute PSI gives young researchers the chance to become entrepreneurs.
 Within 18 months they have to demonstrate the commercialisation potential of their business ideas and draw up an initial business plan.
-On 8 November 2017, the official ceremony awarding this grant to three researchers will take place.
+On 8 November 2017, the official ceremony awarding this grant to three researchers took place.
 The first three prize winners are working on a new pharmaceutical technology, a nano-energy technology, and a neutron detector.
 UBS supports this initiative with a contribution to the grants.

 Because the road from a promising research result to an innovative and commercially viable product is long and rocky, many good ideas die in an early dry stretch.
 That is why the Paul Scherrer Institute has brought a new funding instrument into being with the Founder Fellowship, an 18-month grant that supports young researchers and engineers of PSI on the entrepreneurial career path, financially as well as with coaching and counselling.